top of page

 SPECIFIC THINGS TO FOCUS ON WHEN YOU ARE LEARNING ABOUT MEDICARE?

 EVERYONE HAS 3 CHOICES TO CHOOSE FROM WHEN IT COMES TO HOW THEY WANT TO RECEIVE THEIR MEDICARE BENEFITS.
-ORIGINAL MEDICARE, MEDICARE ADVANTAGE OR ORIGINAL MEDICARE WITH A MEDIGAP PLAN.
+ORIGINAL MEDICARE, MEDICARE ADVANTAGE, OR ORIGINAL MEDICARE WITH A MEDIGAP PLAN.

-WHEN YOU IN CHARGE OF CARE FOR AGING PARENTS FOCUS YOUR EFFORTS ON UNDERSTANDING THESE ITEMS:
+WHEN YOU IN CHARGE OF CARE FOR AGING PARENTS, FOCUS YOUR EFFORTS ON UNDERSTANDING THESE ITEMS:

 1. What are the health benefits offered/included with their current plan?